Causal Sets and an Emerging Continuum: Suppression of ``bad'' causal sets

-For $d=4$, the coefficient $b$ is positive as long as the discretization scale is $\ell\gtrsim 1.136\ell_p$, with comparable limits in other dimensions.
+For $d=4$, the coefficient $b$ is positive as long as the discreteness scale is $\ell\gtrsim 1.136\ell_p$, with comparable limits in other dimensions.
 We do not know whether these limits are sharp.
-Note that this implies a \emph{very} strong suppression: for a region of $1\,\hbox{cm}^3\times 1\,\hbox{ns}$ with a Planck scale discretization, $n\sim 10^{130}$, so two-layer causal sets are suppressed by a factor of order $e^{-10^{260}}$.
+Note that this implies a \emph{very} strong suppression: for a region of $1\,\hbox{cm}^3\times 1\,\hbox{ns}$ with Planck scale discreteness, $n\sim 10^{130}$, so two-layer causal sets are suppressed by a factor of order $e^{-10^{260}}$.

+The calculations leading to (\ref{c4}) were based on the bulk BDG action, and did not include a Gibbons-Hawking boundary term.
+But it may be checked that the boundary terms in \cite{Buck} are proportional to the cardinality $n$ of the causal set, and contributes only at subleading order.
+The same is true for all layered sets; the addition of a boundary term does not affect their suppression in the path sum.

 This is a good first step: the two-layer sets are the second most common ``bad'' causal sets.
 But a direct extension to the KR orders and other layered sets is difficult.
 As soon as more than two layers are present, intervals more complicated than links appear, and the full sum in (\ref{b2}) has to be accounted for.
 In four dimensions, for instance, $n_4=3$, and we must enumerate, or at least estimate, the numbers $N_J$ with $J=0,1,2,3$.